huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 There are a couple of other very strict design tests in 🤗 Transformers that might still be failing, which shows up in the tests of your pull request.
-This is often because of some missing information in the docstring or some incorrect naming.
-The Hugging Face team will surely help you if you\'re stuck here.
+This is often because of some missing information in the docstring or some incorrect naming. [name of mentor] will surely help you if you\'re stuck here.

 Lastly, it is always a good idea to refactor one\'s code after having